 A 458-m long crescent-shaped breakwater lies 0.5 miles east of the Île Dupuis light.
 A wharf in ruins extends from the outer end of the breakwater.
-In 2016 the wharf was closed to navigation for safety reasons.
+For safety reasons, it is not permitted to berth at the wharf.
 A light (1392.7) is shown from a tower on the outer end of the wharf.